 2.6.
-PTRRS are expected to evolve in tandem with regulatory changes clients' needs.
-As the new regulations regarding capital come into effect (such as SA-CCR), the expected increased demand for PTRRS will require PTRRS providers to continue enhancing the services they offer, whether that is offering new products or extending their services to more clients such as buy-side firms.
+PTRRS are expected to evolve in tandem with regulatory changes

+PTRRS providers highlighted that they do not believe that the sector has plateaued in terms of market evolution.
+The need for PTRRS is predominantly driven by regulation as well as the clients' needs.
+As the new regulations regarding capital come into effect (such as SA-CCR7), the expected increased demand for PTRRS will require PTRRS providers to continue enhancing the services they offer, whether that is offering new products or extending their services to more clients such as buy-side firms.